freshstart-aus/freshstart-wa/content/services/HCT.md

 draft: false
 ---

-[Make an appointment](/contact/contact) to see our Hepatitis C Specialist Nurse.
+[Make an appointment](/contact/contact) xto see our Hepatitis C Specialist Nurse.

 ## What is hepatitis C?

 ![Hepatitis C virus](/img/hepatitis.jpg)

+Fresh Start, together with the Hepatology Department at Sir Charles Gairdner Hospital (SCGH), has a highly successful Shared Care treatment programme for Hepititis C and welcomes all drug users who are being treated through the drug addiction treatment program to join it.

 Hepatitis C is a viral illness that damages the liver and is caused specifically by the Hepatitis C virus (HCV).